The Art of Savoring Port Wine

 It is easy to arrive at Quinta de Vargellas because this heavenly wine estate in the Douro valley has its own train station.
 The old carriages stop there with a screech, huffing exhausted from racing with the river waters.
 It is then up to the guests to walk up the granite steps that lead to the manor house.

 We sat in the porch, mesmerized by the schist terraces built by generations of workers to create the perfect environment for the exuberant vines.
-It was here that we learned our first lesson: that the greatest beauty is created by man in harmony with nature.
+It was here that we learned our first lesson: that the greatest beauty is created by humans in harmony with nature.

 Our second lesson, was about the importance of generosity.
 David Guimaraens, the head winemaker of Taylor’s Fladgate, Fonseca and Croft has an hectic schedule.
 But he takes time to share the magic of Vargellas with his guests.
 He explained to us the uniqueness of the terroir and described the vines as if they were his children.
 We drank his words and saw the brilliance of the vineyards through his eyes, green like the Douro river.